(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Observe Fossil Preparation

-The Ben Rifle Visitor Center includes a working paleontology lab where visitors can watch the paleontologists remove rocks from fossils, identify the species, and prepare the fossils for display.
+The Ben Rifle Visitor Center includes a working paleontology lab.
+Visitors can watch the paleontologists remove rocks from fossils, identify the species, and prepare the fossils for display.

 Learn About Associated Tribes of the Park